-Wi-Fi A\access to the Internet is available in-residence hall rooms (free of charge) for students who bring any device that connects to the internet.
+Wi-Fi access to the Internet is available in-residence hall rooms (free of charge) for students who bring any device that connects to the internet.
 By accessing the college networks, students agree to abide by this usage policy.
-Students must not change network configurations.
+Students must not change network configurations, including adding any of their own personal networking equipment.
 Students are responsible for all network traffic originating from their network access.
-Due to the destructive nature of modern computer viruses, all computers that access the Brewton-Parker College network must have an up-to-date anti-virus program installed.
-Technology Services does not perform any other repair work or computer maintenance on student-owned computers.
+Due to the destructive nature of modern computer viruses, all computers that access the Brewton-Parker College network must have an up-to-date antivirus program installed.
+Technology Services does not perform any repair work or computer maintenance on student-owned computers.
 A Technology Services staff member will, however, be glad to take a look at your system if you are having problems and either tell you how to fix the problem or recommend a local computer repair shop.